TedHusted/awake/awake.md/awake.md

 “There is congestion on the El Camino Real, and we are taking an alternate route.“

 “Please try to make the best time possible.
 Elena is home alone.”
-Tessa shakes her head and turns her attention back to her tablet, murmuring, “I should have taken a passenger drone.”
+Tessa shakes her head and turns her attention back to her tablet.
+Tessa murmurs, “I should have taken a passenger drone.”

 ###